 Opioid Epidemic: Individuals and Families

-- Never take more than the prescribed dose and always follow prescribed directions.
+- Never take more than the dose and always follow prescribed directions.
 If you miss a dose, do not take a double dose to catch up.

 - Do not combine opioids with alcohol.

 - Do not combine opioids with other medications or drugs without your doctor’s approval.

 - Stop taking opioid medications as soon as your doctor agrees they are no longer needed.

 - When taking liquid doses, use an accurate measuring device and measure out only the prescribed amount.

 - Use the medication only in the form in which it was prescribed.

 - Never use another person’s prescription or share your prescription with others.

 - Do not drive a car or operate heavy machinery.

 Unwanted prescription drugs should be disposed of at an official drug take-back site.
 This prevents prescription drugs from falling into the wrong hands.